adiojha629/JIRP_LRM/active16/experiments/craft/README.md

 - 'X' is a wall
 - 'a' is a tree or wood
 - 'b' is a string
-- 'c' is a stone
+- 'c' is a factory or workbench (a place where player assembles parts)
 - 'd' is grass
-- 'e' is a factory or workbench (a place where player assembles parts)
+- 'e' is a piece of stone
 - 'f' is iron
 - 'g' is gold
 - 'h' is gem